AdoryVo/calendarize-webreg/README.md

 A [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) for easily exporting your WebReg schedule to a calendar.
 - Adds your classes as recurring events
 - Adds your finals as one time events
+- Importable into calendar apps like Google Calendar, Outlook, etc.
 - Usage instructions below!

 ![Command line screenshot](assets/screenshot-cropped-v1.png)